 - ¼ cup All Purpose Flour

-- 1 tablespoon Better Than Bouillon, chicken flavor
+- 1 teaspoon Better Than Bouillon, chicken flavor

 - ½ teaspoon Cumin

 - Stem, seed and rinse all dried chiles.
 Cut onion into three pieces.
 Peel garlic cloves.
 Place in a medium sauce pan with enough water to cover.

 - Place pan on medium high heat and bring to a boil then reduce to low and cover with lid.
 Allow to cook until everything is heated through and chiles are soft, about 10-15 minutes.